francoishernandez/OpenNMT-py/docs/source/extended.md

 # Translation

-This example is for training for the WMT'14 English to German news translation task (https://www.statmt.org/wmt14/translation-task.html).
+This example is for training for the [WMT'14 English to German news translation task](https://www.statmt.org/wmt14/translation-task.html).
 It will use on the fly tokenization with [sentencepiece](https://github.com/google/sentencepiece) and [sacrebleu](https://github.com/mjpost/sacrebleu) for evaluation.

 ## Step 0: Download the data and prepare the subwords model